Students are responsible for knowing the following:

 Associate Director, International Programs Office

-The Discrimination, Harassment, and Retaliation (DHR) Policy exists to reflect and maintain the College’s institutional values and community expectations pertaining to civil rights protected by law; to provide for fair and equitable procedures for determining when this Policy has been violated; and to provide recourse for all members of the College community who allege violations of this Policy.
-You may submit an online reporting form or contact:
+The Discrimination, Harassment, and Retaliation (DHR) Policy exists to reflect and maintain the College’s institutional values and community expectations pertaining to civil rights protected by law; to provide for fair and equitable procedures for determining when the DHR Policy has been violated; and to provide recourse for all members of the College community who allege violations of the Policy.
+For concerns related to the DHR Policy or concerns of gender or sex discrimination or harassment, you may submit an online report or contact: